Accessibility Settings, Tools on Your Smartphone Can Make Life Easier

 Here's a look at some common accessibility features on Android phones and iPhones.
 With some small differences related to the nature of the devices, they also work on each operating system's tablets.
 Your starting point for most of these is found in device Settings.

 On an iPhone, tap Settings | Accessibility and select among many accessibility choices.
 On an Android phone such as the Google Pixel 6, tap Settings | Accessibility and similarly make a selection.
 Because many manufacturers make Android phones, you may see variations.

 Keep in mind that some tools are meant to be used with external accessories: braille keyboards, hearing aids or switches.
 It’s also a good idea to browse through all the accessibility settings on your phone to find solutions that may be most beneficial to the specific disability challenges that you or a loved one face.

 Live Transcribe.
 This app, already installed on some Android handsets or available as a free download in the Google Play Store, uses your device's microphone to capture and transcribe text, displayed as kind of a caption box for the real world.
 Enable it in Settings, then either tap a human-figure-shaped icon on the display or perform a gesture.
 On the Pixel 6, you can also enable a Live Transcribe shortcut button to turn on the feature.

 In addition to spoken text, Live Transcribe can display sound effects such as barking dogs or crying babies.

 iPhones do not have an equivalent built-in.
 An Apple App Store app titled Transcribe Live is not related and requires an in-app purchase after trying the service for 15 minutes.

-On Android, scroll down the Accessibility menu in Settings to find the like-named switch.
+On Android, scroll down the Accessibility menu in Settings, tap Audio adjustment and find the like-named switch.
 On both iOS and Android, you can drag a slider to adjust the audio volume balance between left and right channels.

 Help for low vision